Dadd-E/Ntokzin-Profile/README.md

 ## In Training SOC Analyst
 -----------------------

-I've been learning Python for a week now, can create a basic homelab.
+I'm new to Cybersecurity,I've been learning Python for a week now, can create a basic homelab.
 Know some basics about networking and security.
 I'm learning at TryHackMe.

 - 🌍 I'm based in Tshwane
 - ✉️ You can contact me at [jin-torashi1243@proton.me](mailto:jin-torashi1243@proton.me)